lorepirri/jekyll-theme-simple-blog/README.md

 -----
 # Simple Blog Theme

 *Simple Blog is a Jekyll theme for Gitlab or GitHub Pages.
 It is based on [Cayman Blog Theme](https://github.com/lorepirri/cayman-blog).
-You can [preview the theme to see what it looks like](https://lorepirri.gitlab.io/jekyll-theme-simple-blog/), or even [use it today](#usage).*
+You can [preview the theme to see what it looks like](https://lorepirri.gitlab.io/jekyll-theme-simple-blog/), or even [use it today](#install).*

 <img src="https://gitlab.com/lorepirri/jekyll-theme-simple-blog/raw/master/simple-blog-theme.png" alt="Thumbnail of jekyll-theme-simple-blog" style="max-width:30%; border: 1px solid grey;"/>

+## Features

+- Blog
+- Responsive
+- Minimal
+- Multi-language
+- SEO optimized for Facebook preview
+- Facebook plugins integration (Page, Comments, Messenger, Like)
+- Facebook Mirring Comments
+- Social buttons (facebook, instagram, linkedin, twitter, github, gitlab)
+- RSS feed multi-language

 ## Install